Last edited: 2025/09/24

 </aside>

-This allows you to define rules for automatically disabling Ad Holding based on specific creative characteristics.
-You can specify keywords or patterns (e.g. a "forbidden" string) that, when detected in the creative, will prevent Ad Holding from being applied.
+Define rules to automatically disable Ad Holding based on specific creative characteristics.
+You can specify keywords or patterns (e.g., a "forbidden" string) that, when detected in the creative HTML code, will prevent Ad Holding from being applied.

 <aside> <img src="/icons/arrow-right_green.svg" alt="/icons/arrow-right_green.svg" width="40px" />